CoreMedia/coremedia-social-hub/documentation/Configuration.md

 | connector   | additional properties used to configure the connector of the adapter |
 | adapter     | additional properties used to configure the adapter |

-When the configurations are read during the Studio startup, the Social Hub will try to map the configurations to the corresponding _SocialHubAdapter_.
-It uses the implementation of _SocialHubAdapterFactory_ that is available for every Social Hub adapter.
+When the configurations are read during the Studio startup, the Social Media Hub will try to map the configurations to the corresponding _SocialHubAdapter_.
+It uses the implementation of _SocialHubAdapterFactory_ that is available for every Social Media Hub adapter.
 The _SocialHubAdapterFactory#getType_ must match the _type_ property that is set in the setting.

 ### Connector Configuration